MasonProtter/ToggleableAsserts.jl/README.md

  [1] foo(::Array{Int64,1}, ::Array{Int64,1}) at ./REPL[45]:2
  [2] top-level scope at REPL[48]:1
 ```
-Hence, it should be preferred to only use `@toggle` in the global scope.
+Hence, it should be preferred to only use `toggle` in the global scope.